ASC’s Government Transparency Campaign

 Funding sufficiency

+A further hearing is expected on the formulas used to calculate social care budgets.
 Early findings from this work suggest a structural issue in the way funding is set.
 In particular, the current model appears to:

-Use previous years’ spending as a baseline
+Use previous years’ spending as a baseline - even though Government have admitted there was historic underfunding

-Build in assumptions about “efficiency savings” that many councils cannot realistically meet
+Build in assumptions about “efficiency savings” that many councils cannot realistically meet.

 The Casey Commission